 The main pulse of the city happens on the center stretch of Independencia, the Main Street, where it’s pedestrian only.

-Shops, markets, cafe, galleries, church, colonial houses, hotels, ice cream parlors, bars, restaurants—and many more lined the city’s main thoroughfare.
+Shops, markets, cafes, galleries, churches, colonial houses, hotels, ice cream parlors, bars, restaurants—and many more lined the city’s main thoroughfare.

 .
-With 17 churches (dating back to 16th and 17th century) scattered everywhere, devoted patrons wouldn’t mind church hopping on Sundays.
+With 17 churches (dating back to the 16th and 17th centuries) scattered everywhere, devoted patrons wouldn’t mind church-hopping on Sundays.